fheyen/fheyen/README.md

 ### Hi!

-I’m currently working as a doctoral researcher on music visualization for data-driven music education.
+I used to work as a doctoral researcher on music visualization for data-driven music education.

 Main project: [musicvis-lib](https://github.com/fheyen/musicvis-lib)